dr-mushtaq/Computer-Vision/ReadMe.md

 - Suggest new topics or Video ,Course
 - Create Video from blog

-### ✅ How to Contribute
+## 🤝 How to Contribute

 1. **Fork** this repository.
-2. **Add resources or notes** You can fill in a notebook, fix a bug, improve the docs, or propose a new technique.
-Every contribution helps the next reader..
+2. Choose a contribution type:
+   - 📚 Add tutorials (Python, OpenCV, YOLO, AI, ML, etc.)
+   - 📓 Create or improve Google Colab / Jupyter notebooks
+   - 🌍 Translate content into other languages (e.g., Urdu, Spanish, etc.)
+   - ❓ Add quizzes, exercises, or solutions
+   - 📝 Improve blogs, documentation, links, and examples
+   - 🎥 Create video scripts or educational videos
+   - 🔗 Suggest useful websites, repositories, courses, datasets, or YouTube channels
+   - 🚀 Propose new topics, projects, roadmaps, or courses
+3. Include the following details:
+   - **Title / Name** (with link if applicable)
+   - **Short Description** (15–30 words)
+   - **Category**
+   - **Tags** (e.g., Python, OpenCV, YOLO, AI, Beginner, Free)

 4. Create a **Pull Request (PR)** with a clear title and description of your changes.
+---
+⭐ Thank you for helping improve this learning platform!

 ## 🎓 **Enrolled Courses**